 The liaison statements addressed to “all” were discussed in the opening session.
 The results of the discussion can be found in TD-22.
 No liaison responses were generated from the general discussions or from the individual questions.

+AVD-4698 proposed text for a merged Q1, 2 and 5/16 for the next study period, but it was not discussed during the meeting.

 Future meetings